city41/ardynia/README.md

 1. with the entities layer selected, choose the "insert point" tool, and click where you want the blob.
 2. from the Properties panel in Tiled, set the name to something descriptive (anything you want) and the type to `BLOB`.

 Entities can also sport various custom properties depending on the entity and goal of the room.
-This custom propertie is stored in the top 3 bits of the entity, so it can have a max value of 7.
+This custom property is stored in the top 3 bits of the entity, so it can have a max value of 7.

 * `CONTAINED_TYPE`: used by `POT` and `CHEST`.
 This should be a string type set to another entity type, such as `KEY`.
 See the existing pots or chests for reference.
 Only entities with value 7or less can be used.
 * `DEST_ROOM_X` and `DEST_ROOM_Y`: used by `TELEPORTER`.
 These are how the player goes from the overworld to a dungeon, and vice versa.
 These are integer values and are the x/y coordinates of a room.
 For example, on the overworld, the TELEPORTER for dungeon one goes to `(0,7)`, and if you look on dungeons.tmx, you'll see the room at `(0,7)` is the first room of dungeon 1.
 There can only be a total of 8 teleporters per map.